-- Always lay the wheel down in such a way that the brake disc is not damaged. - Holding the rear wheel, withdraw the wheel spindle.
+- Always lay the wheel down in such a way that the brake disc is not damaged. - Hold the rear wheel and remove the wheel spindle.
 Take the rear wheel out of the swingarm.

 Do not operate the foot brake lever when the rear wheel is removed.